the-tallest-tower/the-tallest-tower.github.io/_posts/2017-06-21-the-scrapheap.md

 categories: development, programming, tech
 ---

-Mini-update: I just finished implementing a "scrapheap" to supplement the D garbage collector.
+Mini-update: I just wrote a "scrapheap" to supplement the D garbage collector.
 By scrapheap, I mean:

 - A 16 MB pre-allocated chunk of memory, acquired from the OS on startup and never released
 - Other code can allocate into that chunk using a dead simple bump-the-pointer stack